Keeping Chillies over winter

 Chillies make very attractive house plants.

-Chilli peppers are perennial plants that come from the hot, sunny tropics.
-Weather permitting, they usually flourish during the British summer – especially when grown in a tunnel or greenhouse –, though they begin to flag as winter approaches and the weather turns gray and cold.
+Chilli peppers are perennial plants that come from the hot, sunny tropics where they grow continuously.
+In Britain, weather permitting, they usually flourish during the British summer – especially when grown in a tunnel or greenhouse, but they begin to flag as winter approaches and the weather turns gray and cold.
 At this point, most sensible gardeners discard their plants and start new ones from seed the following year.

 With some attention and care, however, it is possible to take advantage of the chilli’s perennial nature and maintain the plants through the winter.
 Though it’s a fiddly project that can be time consuming, chilliheads may find it challenging enough to brighten up the dull winter months.